adeepak7/adeepak7.github.io/README.md

 # Deepak Ahire
 My Portfolio Website.
-The content on this website is mine and protected by copyright.
+The content on this website is mine and is protected by copyright.